jonnlai/language-game/README.md

 ### Game

-The eight words that need to be translated are displayed on the left on blue background.
-The six translated words are displayed on the right on wheat-coloured background.
+The eight words that need to be translated are displayed on the left on a blue background.
+The six translated words are displayed on the right on a wheat-coloured background.
 The "dropzones", the areas where the player needs to place the translated words, have dashed borders.

 | Game English - Finnish                         | Game Finnish - English                                 |
 | ---------------------------------------------- | ------------------------------------------------------ |
 | ![Game mode 1](readme-files/features/game.png) | ![Game mode 2](readme-files/features/game-fin-eng.png) |

-The six answers are selected randomly from the eight options and are being displayed in a random order to challenge the player each time they play.
+The six answers are selected randomly from the eight options and are displayed in a random order to challenge the player each time they play.

 ![Answers One](readme-files/features/answers-one.png) ![Answers Two](readme-files/features/answers-two.png) ![Answers Three](readme-files/features/answers-three.png)